avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

   Children playing in a waste water drainage area that was found to be contaminated with *V. cholerae*.
 Image credit: Amibola Aman-Oloniyo, Nigeria.

 Once ingested by a human host, the *V. cholerae* bacteria multiply in the human intestine.
-The bacteria attach to the epithelial cells of the intestine and release cholera toxin.
+The bacteria attach to the epithelial cells of the intestine and release **cholera toxin**.
 Cholera toxin binds to the intestinal epithelial cell surface, and stimulates the cells to secrete ions and water into the intestinal lumen, resulting in acute watery diarrhoea.